CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 $ sudo crossystem dev_boot_legacy=1
 $ sudo /usr/share/vboot/bin/set_gbb_flags.sh 0x489
 ```

 This will flash the BIOS to enable SeaBIOS, which allows you to boot from USB.
+(Now on startup, if you press Ctrl + L, you will get the BIOS screen instead of Chrome OS.)

-Hold down the power button to turn the Chromebook off.
+Hold down the power button (or type "sudo poweroff") to turn the Chromebook off.

 Insert the Ubuntu bootable USB drive and turn the power on again.

 The prompt will say "SeaBIOS" and "Press ESC for boot menu".
 Press Esc.
+If you don't get the BIOS then press CTRL + L.

-Press the number corresponding to your bootable USB.
+Press the number corresponding to your bootable USB (for Ubuntu should be called "Live Linux USB Drive", while the eMMC should be the Chromebooks internal HD).

 At the "Welcome" window, select "English" and "install Ubuntu".
 At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue.
 Accept the default selections and click Continue at the "Preparing to install Ubuntu" screen.
 When the "Installation type" box appears, click the "Erase disk and install Ubuntu" button.
 Click "Install Now".